ADesprets/DPSSLClientProfile/README.md

 This small article is a go at explaining some of the possible configurations and the benefits of each configuration.
 The goal is to demonstrate the behavior of the various configurations.

-In fact, we are concentrating on the following parameters of a SSL Client Profile in the red box below:
+In fact, we are concentrating on the following parameters of a SSL Client Profile in the red boxes below:

 ![Environment](./images/SSL_ClientCredential_0.png)